Against Malaria Foundation

-AMF's distribution partners also implement a set of monitoring activities to produce evidence on whether the registration and distribution processes operated as intended and on the long-term impact of the LLIN distribution.
-Monitoring activities have varied somewhat for different distributions, and AMF has added additional components over time.9 In general, AMF asks partners to conduct two types of monitoring: 1) process monitoring, whereby an independent partner funded by AMF monitors campaign planning and field activities to ensure they comply with processes required by AMF, and 2) post-distribution monitoring, whereby an independent partner funded by AMF surveys households after distribution.10 We have focused on reviewing the monitoring AMF has completed after distributions to understand what proportion of distributed LLINs reach their intended recipients, are used by those recipients, and remain effective while they are in use.
+AMF funds in-country monitoring partners to monitor all aspects of net distribution campaigns, including the planning process, field activities, and post-distribution monitoring.
+The monitoring partners produce evidence on whether the registration and distribution processes operated as intended and on the long-term impact of the LLIN distribution.
+Monitoring activities have varied somewhat for different distributions, and AMF has added additional components over time.9 In general, AMF asks partners to conduct two types of monitoring: 1) process monitoring, whereby an independent partner funded by AMF monitors campaign planning and field activities to ensure they comply with processes required by AMF, and 2) post-distribution monitoring (PDM), whereby an independent partner funded by AMF surveys households after distribution.10 We have focused on reviewing the monitoring AMF has completed after distributions to understand what proportion of distributed LLINs reach their intended recipients, are used by those recipients, and remain effective while they are in use.
 See our discussion of AMF's post-distribution monitoring below.
 In addition, in 2017, GiveWell commissioned a project with IDinsight to better understand the survey methods used in several countries and to provide suggestions for AMF for the future.
 IDinsight's report with recommendations for the implementation of AMF's post-distribution monitoring is available here; AMF notes that its current monitoring procedures implement the majority of these recommendations.11

 Research on insecticide resistance